sparkapi/SparkiOS/README.md

 These authentication methods are typically placed in a UIWebViewDelegate object to respond to a NSURLRequest generated after the user provides their Spark credentials.
 See [LoginViewController.m](./SparkiOS/blob/master/SparkiOS/LoginViewController.m) for an example.

-* To initiate a Hybrid authentication request, encapsulate the 'getSparkHybridOpenIdURL' in a `NSURLRequest` and call `UIWebView loadRequest:`.
+* To initiate a Hybrid authentication request, encapsulate the `getSparkHybridOpenIdURL` in a `NSURLRequest` and call `UIWebView loadRequest:`.

 * To initiate an OpenID authentication request, encapsulate the `getSparkOpenIdURL` or `getSparkOpenIdAttributeExchangeURL` in a `NSURLRequest` and call `UIWebView loadRequest:`.